-These Cadbury Egg Cookies are mini creme egg stuffed chocolate chip cookies.
+These Cadbury Egg Cookies are stuffed chocolate chip cookies with Cadbury mini eggs hidden in the middle.
 Serve them as an easy treat for Easter!

 Easter is probably my favorite holiday when it comes to candy.

 Chocolate bunnies, marshmallow peeps, red and yellow jelly beans, and my absolute favorite – Cadbury Creme Eggs.

 There is something magical about a chocolate egg with that sweet creamy center.